AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 # The proposal: `security.txt`

-What it is?
+Security.txt is a proposal to standardize the way companies document, on each of their websites, how they want to receive the vulnerability reports and how they will handle them.

+Security.txt in detail:
 * It is an [Internet Draft](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt)
 * This RFC defines among others things a well-known URI `.well-known/security.txt` (and fallback URI `/security.txt`)
 * These URI point to the `security.txt` file.
-* The `security.txt` file contains several standardized records allowing websites owners to set contact infos, reporting policy, GPG key to use and so on.
+* The `security.txt` file contains several standardized records allowing companies owners to publish their contact infos, their reporting policy, an eventual GPG key to use and so on.

-<u>Example:</u> we can see on this image the contents of the [Deepl website](https://www.deepl.com/)  `security.txt` file.
+<u>Example:</u> we can see on this screenshot the contents of the [Deepl website](https://www.deepl.com/)  `security.txt` file.
 Its content is displayed through the Firefox extension security.txt :

 ![security.txt example](/images/posts/securitytxt-example.png)

 All the details of the `security.txt` initiative (URI, records etc) are documented on [https://securitytxt.org/](https://securitytxt.org/).

 # Assurance Maladie implementation of `security.txt`

+Let's see how we handle it at Assurance Maladie IT Security team.

+## Initial situation

+As many companies, we had not any consistent informations on our web sites and services to notify security vulnerabilities reporters how to report their findings.
+Even worse, in the past, we tried to display on our main web site our SOC email address in case people has a security problem with our web site and guess what?
+Our SOC has been overflowed by not security related notifications but only business oriented questions.
+Rollback has been done in a few hours.
+The _"Learning by failing mode"_ was ON ;-)

+So when emerged the `security.txt` initiative, we looked at it with a very interested attention.

 ## The naive way
 A simple yet naive way of deploy a `security.txt` file is to ask all services managers to get the file and incorporate into their service file system.